Skip to main content

 AWS_ROLE_EXTERNAL_IDThe AWS role external ID.TEXT

-Parquet, ORC, JSON, and Avro read nested objects as STRUCT.
+Parquet, JSON, and Avro read nested objects as STRUCT; ORC flattens them into separate columns.
 CSV and TSV are read with default dialect options (comma or tab delimiter, no header row, types inferred).
 To control the CSV dialect (header, quote, delimiter, null string), use READ_CSV.

 Return Type